interaction-lab/HARMONI/harmoni_actuators/harmoni_face/README.md

 ## Parameters
-Parameters input for the face service is:
+The following parameter is used for the whole face service:

 | Parameters           | Definition | Values |
 |----------------------|------------|--------|